cachethq/cachet/docs/setup/configuring-subscribers.md

 > the mail][1] and the [queue][2].

-Once you've [Configuring Mail][1], you need to login to your Dashboard and enable the Allow people to signup to email notifications? setting found in the Application Setup panel.
+Once you've [Configuring Mail][1], you need to login to your Dashboard and enable the Allow people to signup to notifications? setting found in the Application Setup panel.

 Once you've enabled this setting you'll see a Subscribe button in the footer